jamesnicholson/user-list/README.md

 ## Extra Features
 - Keyboard Accessibility
-  - type anywhere on the screen,  it will automatically focus to the search bar and will perform a search.
+  - Type anywhere on the screen, it will automatically focus to the search bar and will perform a search.